 Answers to your legal questions from a Chattanooga-area family lawyer

 We know that family law can be complex, leaving clients with many questions.
-At Jenkins & Habenicht Attorneys at Law, PLLC, we’ve provided legal counsel to the residents of Tennessee for nearly 20 years and are happy to provide answers here to the questions we’re most frequently asked.
+At Daniel K. Habenicht, PLLC, we’ve provided legal counsel to the residents of Tennessee for nearly 20 years and are happy to provide answers here to the questions we’re most frequently asked.
 For more detailed information about your legal matter, please contact us.

 - How long does a divorce take?